ILLGrenoble/preql/README.md

 **Attribute paths**

-A fiield attribute path must correspond directly to an attribute path in the object entity graph.
+A field attribute path must correspond directly to an attribute path in the object entity graph.
 Let's say we have an entity of `Course` with an associated collection on `Tag`.
 To query the tag name we would define the following:

 ```java
 field("tags.name")
 ```

-Preql will automatically traverse the object graph and check if the attribute exists and throw an error if it doesn't.
-It will also automatically add a join to the `tags` table.
+Preql will traverse the object graph and check if the attribute exists and throw an error if it doesn't.
+It will also add a join to the `tags` table.

 **Avoiding duplicate joins**

-To avoid duplicate joins, Preql automatically keeps tracks of joins already added to the criteria.
+To avoid duplicate joins, Preql keeps tracks of joins already added to the criteria.
 For example, lets say we have defined two fields on an association:

 ```java
 field("attachments.size"),